Orms | Adaptive Reuse Architecture | Autodesk

 In London’s Kings Cross district, an adaptive reuse project by UK architecture firm Orms transformed a 1970s Brutalist office building into a contemporary boutique hotel, The Standard London.

-With a bold design that added three storeys atop the existing structure, the project team used Autodesk Revit, 3D modelling and digital twin technology to retain the bones of the existing building, support the weight of the three new floors and design energy systems to optimise sustainability.
+With a bold design that added three stories atop the existing structure, the project team used Autodesk Revit, 3D modeling, and digital twin technology to retain the bones of the existing building, support the weight of the three new floors, and design energy systems to optimize sustainability.

 In the bustling King’s Cross area of London, UK architecture firm Orms renovated and reimagined an outdated 1974 office building into a 266-room boutique hotel, The Standard London.
 The existing building, located opposite two major railway stations, was a former municipal facility built in the architecturally significant Brutalist style.

 As lead consultants on the project, the Orms team was responsible for the exterior architecture shell and building core.
 Using an adaptive reuse (US Site) model, the renovation project retained as much of the existing building as possible to preserve its post-war architectural heritage.
-From there, the building was extended and extensively remodelled, with a bold design that added three new storeys atop the existing structure to host a restaurant, bar and roof terrace.
+From there, the building was extended and extensively remodeled, with a bold design that added three new stories atop the existing structure to host a restaurant, bar, and roof terrace.

-When heritage buildings are repurposed, every project is unique – there are no prototypes to follow.
-Using Autodesk Revit, 3D modelling and digital twin (US Site) technology, Orms and MEP and structural consultants Arup and Heyne Tillett Steel created models of the building’s highly complex structures, integrated its systems and mapped out solutions for heating, cooling, ventilation and lighting to optimise sustainability.
+When heritage buildings are repurposed, every project is unique—there are no prototypes to follow.
+Using Autodesk Revit, 3D modeling, and digital twin (US Site) technology, Orms and MEP and structural consultants Arup and Heyne Tillett Steel created models of the building’s highly complex structures, integrated its systems, and mapped out solutions for heating, cooling, ventilation, and lighting to optimize sustainability.
 With these technology tools and adaptive resource processes, the project team transformed an obsolete building into a modern, style-savvy London flagship for a trendy international hotel group.

 Watch the video to learn how Orms tackled this adaptive reuse architecture project.